ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2020.09/+calendar.md

 [[libtorrent](https://blog.libtorrent.org/2020/09/bittorrent-v2/) | [Reddit](https://www.reddit.com/r/trackers/comments/ioqif2/bittorrent_v2_now_supported_by_libtorrent20/)] libtorrent-2.0 released

-[[Reddit](https://www.reddit.com/r/LifeProTips/comments/inrjkc/lpt_when_you_compare_yourself_to_others_youre/)] When you compare yourself to others, you’re almost always comparing one of your weaknesses against a strength of theirs.
-Don’t do that to yourself.
-We’re all superior at something.
+[[Reddit](https://www.reddit.com/r/LifeProTips/comments/inrjkc/lpt_when_you_compare_yourself_to_others_youre/)] When you compare yourself to others, you're almost always comparing one of your weaknesses against a strength of theirs.
+Don't do that to yourself.
+We're all superior at something.
 Capitalize on that.
 Social

 ## 08